Now hiring hundreds of people for a variety of seasonal jobs

 There are seven different job openings available under the Recreation Technician position, including Wading Pool Attendant, Youth Leader, Children’s Leader, Children’s/Youth Fishing Leader, Preschool Leader, Building Supervisor and Facility Monitor, and Equipment Rentals and Equipment Delivery.

-If you’re interested, apply online through our careers page and then come in person to one of two recruitment fairs:
+If you’re interested, apply online through our careers page and then drop in for an in-person interview at our recruitment fair:

 Additional jobs